aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/getting-storage-information/_index.md

 To create a correctly constructed HTTP request, you should build URI relative to https://api.aspose.cloud/v4.0/html.

-- **GET**: check if specified storage exists and is associated with application user.
+- **GET**: check if specified storage exists and is associated with the application user.

 ```
 /storage/exist/storage?storageName={storageName}